cel9029/OOPAssign/README.md

 - **PredictorGUI.java**:
    - The main GUI for interacting with the classifier.
    - Allows users to input feature values and see the predicted label.
+   - Allows users to add new rows and recalculate the data

 - **Control.java**:
    - Manages the interaction between the GUI and the classifier.